-Randy Flood, MA LLP is the co-founder of the Men’s Resource Center of West Michigan and founder/ Director of its Grand Rapids office.
+Randy Flood, MA, LLP is co-founder of the Men’s Resource Center of West Michigan and founder/director of its Grand Rapids, Michigan office.
 He graduated from Calvin College with a BA in Psychology and earned his Master’s degree from the Counseling Psychology Program at Western Michigan University.
-After graduation, he worked for two years at the Domestic Violence Program for Men in Kalamazoo, Michigan, before leaving to found the Men’s Program at Pine Rest Christian Mental Health Services.
-Randy is the principal therapist in providing individual and group psychotherapy for men at the Men’s Resource Center at Fountain Hill, which he founded in 2000.
+After working two years at the Domestic Violence Program for Men in Kalamazoo, Randy left to start the Men’s Program at Pine Rest Christian Mental Health Services in Grand Rapids.
+In 2000, he founded the Men’s Resource Center at the Fountain Hill Center for Counseling and Consultation.
+There, he serves as the principal therapist in providing individual and group psychotherapy for men and as a forensic evaluator, counselor, and consultant.

 Because they grow up and experience life and relationships differently than women, Randy views his work with men as with a specialized population.
 After becoming increasingly interested in male socialization and training, he began an ongoing quest to understand the unique experiences and challenges men face.
 These challenges can include struggles with sex addiction, intimacy, self-disclosure, identity, an inability to express a range of feelings, and anger management or domestic violence issues.
 Through the Men’s Resource Center, Randy provides individually-tailored, specialized counseling services for men that address the specific issues they face and promote their personal growth.